Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Experimental Results

 \subsection{Experimental Settings}

-\textbf{Datasets:} In the experiments, two different visual datasets are used: the Visual Genome dataset and the COCO dataset \cite{ref35, ref36}.
+\textbf{Datasets:} In the experiments, five different visual datasets are used: the Visual Genome dataset, Open Image V6 dataset, ImageNet-1K dataset, COCO dataset, and Cityscapes dataset \cite{ref35, ref36, ref37, ref38, ref39}.
+These diverse datasets allow us to comprehensively evaluate our method across a range of images and scenarios.
 A brief description and their usages are as follows. \begin{itemize} \item{\textbf{Visual Genome Dataset} \cite{ref35}: This dataset was used for image generation and image retrieval tasks.
-It consists of images annotated with detailed information, such as objects and relationships, making it well-suited for semantic feature extraction and assessing the effectiveness of our system in generating or retrieving images based on semantic features.} \item{\textbf{COCO Dataset} \cite{ref36}: For image classification, localization, and detection, we use the subset of the COCO dataset.
-It is widely used for various CV tasks and serves as a popular standard benchmark.} \end{itemize}
+It consists of images annotated with detailed information, such as objects and relationships, making it well-suited for assessing the effectiveness of our system in generating or retrieving images based on semantic features.} \item{\textbf{Open Image V6 Dataset} \cite{ref36}: This dataset contains diverse scenes, and we use the subset of it for the image generation task to evaluate our semantic communication framework across various contexts.} \item{\textbf{ImageNet-1K Dataset} \cite{ref37}: This dataset is characterized by simpler contexts and less diverse scenes, and we use the subset of it for the image generation task to evaluate our framework under less complex scenarios.} \item{\textbf{COCO Dataset} \cite{ref38}: For image classification, localization, and detection, we use the subset of the COCO dataset.
+It is widely used for various CV tasks and serves as a popular standard benchmark.} \item{\textbf{Cityscapes Dataset} \cite{ref39}: We use the test split of this dataset in the image semantic segmentation task.
+This dataset features high-resolution images capturing a diverse range of street scenes, each accompanied by detailed and fine-grained pixel-level annotations.} \end{itemize}